Jim Ross is the announcer.

 Let's run down the card so far;

-(WWF World Tag Team Champions) The New Age Outlaws vs Chris Candido/Bam Bam Bigelow
+World Tag Team Champions) The New Age Outlaws vs Chris Candido/Bam Bam

-(WWF Cruiserweight Champion) Rey Mysterio Jr vs Devon Storm or Taka Michinoku or Pantera
+Cruiserweight Champion) Rey Mysterio Jr vs Devon Storm or Taka Michinoku

 Austin?
 Maybe we'll get the answer next week on Raw.
 It's